JohnBortotti/push/README.md

 customize it to suit your specific needs and preferences, the project is absolutely open to contributions.

 ## Project Overview
-The project consists of two main components: ´notifications-api-publisher´ and ´notifications-api-consumer´.
+The project consists of two main components: `notifications-api-publisher` and `notifications-api-consumer`.
 These components are located in separate directories: "notifications-api-consumer" and "notifications-api-publisher", and each has a Dockerfile for building the respective images.
 You can use the provided docker-compose.yml file at the root of the project to build and run the entire system.